 - Set Two: The abilities of a stock: ScarceAbility, ValueAbility, and ManageAbility

 For each of these attributes, Paul explains in detail what he looks for.

-Then he lists the 5 Rules that you should follow to assure investment success.
+Then he lists the five rules that you should follow to assure investment success.

 - Rule 1.
 Never make an all-in bet on just one stock.